TTEC and Volkswagen Group UK Expand Strategic Collaboration with New Seven-Year Agreement

-LONDON, May 21, 2026 (GLOBE NEWSWIRE) -- TTEC, a leading global consulting, technology, and managed services company delivering solutions at the intersection of data, AI, and customer experience (CX), today announced a seven-year contract extension with Volkswagen Group UK, further advancing a strategic collaboration focused on delivering class-leading CX and AI-enabled digital transformation across the United Kingdom.
+AUSTIN, Texas, May 21, 2026 (GLOBE NEWSWIRE) -- TTEC, a leading global consulting, technology, and managed services company delivering solutions at the intersection of data, AI, and customer experience (CX), today announced a seven-year contract extension with Volkswagen Group UK, advancing a strategic collaboration focused on delivering class-leading CX and AI-enabled digital transformation across the United Kingdom.

 Nick Ratcliffe, Customer Experience Director at Volkswagen Group UK, said, “Our long-standing collaboration with TTEC has helped us reshape how we support our customers and retailers, embracing digital innovation and customer-centric thinking.
 We are excited to build on that success and continue delivering more connected, personal, efficient, and future-ready experiences for our customers.”

-Under the renewed agreement, TTEC will continue delivering customer care, case management, connected vehicle support, and AI-enabled omnichannel contact centre solutions from operations in Leeds and Cairo, Egypt.
-The contract supports the Audi, Škoda, SEAT, CUPRA, Volkswagen Passenger Cars, and Volkswagen Commercial Vehicles brands, enabling a seamless, data-driven experience across the customer lifecycle.
+Under the renewed agreement, TTEC will continue delivering customer care, case management, connected vehicle support, and AI-enabled omnichannel contact center solutions from operations in Leeds and Cairo, Egypt.
+The contract supports the Audi, Škoda, SEAT, CUPRA, Volkswagen Passenger Cars, and Volkswagen Commercial Vehicles brands, to enable a seamless, data-driven experience across the customer lifecycle.

-Since 2020, TTEC and Volkswagen Group UK have modernised customer operations through cloud-based platforms, CRM transformation, and advanced automation, strengthening service performance and deepening retailer and customer engagement.
+Since 2020, TTEC and Volkswagen Group UK have modernized its customer operations through cloud-based platforms, CRM transformation, and advanced automation, strengthening service performance and deepening retailer and customer engagement.

 Chris Stevens, Head of Customer Experience at Volkswagen Group UK, added, “This next chapter of our partnership reflects our shared vision to deliver the highest levels of customer service through data-led insights that deepen our understanding of our customer needs.
 TTEC’s expertise has been a key part of our growth and evolution.”